pranigopu/mastersProject/NOTES/generative-models-for-discrete-data/beta-binomial-model.md

 $= \text{Beta}(\theta | k + a, n-k + b)$

 Hence, note that the prior and posterior densities are given by the same family of distributions under (possibly) distinct hyperparameters.
-For this reason, the beta PDF is said to be a conjugate prior for the likelihood function of an IID Bernoulli dataset.
+For this reason, the beta pdf is said to be a conjugate prior for the likelihood function of an iid Bernoulli dataset.

 # Maximum a posteriori (MAP) estimate of best hypothesis